ColonelJ/msysgit/mingw/README-gcc-tdm.txt

 LibGOMP, GCC's implementation of OpenMP, currently only supports the use of the POSIX Threads (pthreads) api for implementing its threading model.
-Because the MinGW project itself doesn't distribute a pthreads implementation, the "pthreads-win32" library, available from http://sourceware.org/pthreads-win32/, is included in this distribution.
-If you aren't familiar with pthreads-win32, please read the file "pthreads-win32-README" for more information, or the documentation available at the website referenced above. pthreads-win32 is distributed under the terms of the LGPL; see "COPYING.lib-gcc-tdm.txt" for details.
+Because the MinGW project itself doesn't distribute a pthreads implementation, the "winpthreads" library, available as part of the MinGW-w64 project libraries, is included in this distribution.
+The "winpthreads" library is distributed under the terms of an MIT-style license; see "COPYING.winpthreads.txt" for details.

-In order to correctly compile code that utilizes OpenMP/libGOMP, you need to add the "-fopenmp" option at compile time AND link time, and link to libgomp.a and libpthread.a at link time ("-lgomp -lpthread").
-By default, libpthread.a links the standard C-cleanup DLL version of pthreads-win32 to your program, which means that you will need to ensure that the file "pthreadGC2.dll" (included in the "bin" subdirectory of this package) can be found by your program.
-If you plan to distribute a program that relies on pthreads-win32, be sure to understand and comply with the terms of the LGPL (see COPYING.lib-gcc-tdm.txt).
+In order to correctly compile code that utilizes OpenMP/libGOMP, you need to add the "-fopenmp" option at compile time AND link time.
+By default, this will link the static version of winpthreads to your program, and you should not need to distribute any additional DLLs with your program.
+If you plan to distribute a program that relies on OpenMP and winpthreads, be sure to understand and comply with the terms of winpthreads' license (see COPYING.winpthreads.txt).

-"libpthread.a" is included in the "lib/gcc/mingw32/4.4.0[-dw2]" subdirectory of this package along with two other pthreads library files:
+"libpthread.a" is included in the "lib" subdirectory of the openmp package along with three other pthreads library files:
- - "libpthreadGC2-static.a" provides a static version of the pthreads-win32
+ - "libpthread_s.a" and "libwinpthread.dll.a" link to a DLL version of winpthreads - libwinpthread-1.dll.
-     library, but it requires some additional non-POSIX-compliant startup code to be included in your program.
-See "pthreads-win32-README" for details.
- - "libpthreadGCE2.a" provides a version of the pthreads-win32 library with a somewhat safer response in the face of unexpected C++ exceptions.
-     The creators of the pthreads-win32 library recommend, however, that this version not be used, because code written to rely on this is less portable.
+ - "libwinpthread.a" is the same as "libpthread.a".

 *** Warnings and errors ***

-GCC 4 represents a significant step forward in optimization capabilities, error detection, and standards compliance, and this is more true than ever with the most recent GCC releases.
-For you, the end user, this will mean that code which compiled and ran without problems on previous GCC releases will almost certainly exhibit some warnings and maybe even a few errors.
+Recent GCC releases make significant strides in optimization capabilities, error detection, and standards compliance.
+For you, the end user, this often means that code which compiled and ran without problems on previous GCC releases will exhibit some warnings and maybe even a few errors.

 These meaningful warnings and errors are a very good thing, as they help the